thchan1992/haskell-assignment-text-adventure-game/README.md

-# pokemon-text-adventure-game---haskell
+# pokemon-text-adventure-game-haskell

-This is the second project for the school work I made by using Haskell and functional programming.
-This is a text adventure game with the background of popluar japanese carton - pokemon
+This is a school Haskell assignment where I built a text adventure in order to explore the functional programming.